 For their paid plans, Beatstars doesn’t take any commission.
 The money that your beats make is all yours.
 Unfortunately, users on the free plan will need to deal with a steep 30% percent commission from all income made using the platform.
 And that’s on top of the lack of features in the free plan too.

-Both platforms’ paid plans are commission-free.
+Both Aritbit and Beatstars’ paid plans are commission-free.
 Once again, the tie-breaker falls to the free plans.
 And this time, the results aren’t even close.
-Beatstars 30% commission doesn’t compare to Airbit’s 0% commission rate.
-Airbit is the clear winner here – and by a long shot too.
+Beatstars 30% commission doesn’t compare to the amount of money you can get from your beats on Airbit.
+Airbit is the clear winner here, and by a long shot too.

 Being able to customize how you sell goes a long way in letting your customer buy how they want.
 From being able to easily change the price to making it easy for customers to give you their hard-earned money — customization is king.